suniliitm/Hello-world/README.md

 # Hello-world
 Sunny in Github
-As I am writing am it, am editing it.
+As I am writing it, am editing it.
 Sunny's day out into github.